ETHZ-TEC/RocketLogger/README.md

 ```
  * The low level functions to communicate with the Cape make use of the Programmable Real-Time Unit (PRU).
    A PRU compiler and application loader library are required to compile and deploy this functionality.
-   The official BeagleBone image comes with these tools pre-installed (TODO: check if valid for PRUSSDRV).
+   The official BeagleBone image comes with these tools pre-installed.
    Otherwise the compiler can be downloaded at [PRU Code Generation Tools](http://software-dl.ti.com/codegen/non-esd/downloads/download.htm#PRU)
-   or install them as add-on for the [Code Composer Studio](http://processors.wiki.ti.com/index.php/Download_CCS).
+   or installed as add-on for the [Code Composer Studio](http://processors.wiki.ti.com/index.php/Download_CCS).
    The instructions how to install the PRUSSDRV User Space Library are found at [PRU Linux Application Loader](http://processors.wiki.ti.com/index.php/PRU_Linux_Application_Loader).
  * For using the remote web interface these additional system components will be needed:
 ```
 lighttpd php5-cgi unzip
 ```
- * For using the access point these additional system components are needed:
+ * For for hosting and access point to wirelessly access the RocketLogger remote interface these additional system components are needed:
 ```
 hostapd isc-dhcp-server
 ```